PRO

 Disallow: /20

-To allow the crawling of individual post URLs, we can add an Allow rule for the /*.html section of the blog.
-This will allow search engine bots to crawl all URLs that end with ".html", which typically includes individual post URLs.
+To allow crawling of individual post URLs, you add an Allow rule for /*.html.
+This tells search engine bots to crawl all URLs that end with .html — which typically includes all your individual blog posts and pages.
+That's exactly what you want indexed!

 /search*

-Including "/search*" in the robots.txt file will prevent the crawling of any pages with URLs that contain "/search" such as search result pages, label pages, and archive pages.
-This can be useful for bloggers who want to avoid duplicate content issues and ensure that search engines are only indexing their most important pages.
-However, it's important to be careful when using disallow rules like this as they can directly block important pages from being crawled and indexed.
+Including /search* in the robots.txt file will prevent crawling of any page whose URL contains "/search" — such as search result pages, label pages, and archive pages.
+This is super useful for bloggers who want to avoid duplicate content issues and make sure search engines only index their most important content.
+Just be careful — a wrong disallow rule can block pages you actually want indexed.
+Always double-check with Google Search Console after making changes.
+Speaking of checking, make sure your blog's website speed is also optimized alongside your robots.txt, because page speed is a major Google ranking factor.

-Here's an example of how you can modify the Robots.txt file for a Blogger blog to optimize it for SEO:
+Here is a complete, optimized example of how to modify the robots.txt file for a Blogger blog for the best SEO results:

 User-agent: Mediapartners-Google